 Amanda's cheese-bread, ready for the oven

 We invented this modification of "normal" bread on our own, to make it more flavorful.
 It's handy on passages when you don't want to have to put out a whole spread of cheese and stuff when the boat is moving all over the place.
 It keeps all the mess to the galley.

-Use 1/4 of the bread recipe on the Recipe page, for 1 loaf.
+Use 1/4 of the freezer bread recipe on the Bread page, for 1 loaf.

 Knead 1 Tb dried mixed herbs into the dough, until the herbs are distributed evenly.
 Roll the dough out into a rectangle so that the width is the length of your bread pan.
 It should be about 1/4 - 1/2 inch thick.

 Roll the dough up into a cylinder the length of your bread pan.
 Allow to rise in the pan while the oven preheats, or longer.
 Bake 20-30 minutes at 350F, until golden on top.
 Allow to cool 5-7 minutes before slicing.

 This is another variation on the herb-cheese bread that we invented when Chris was given a bag of fresh basil for his computer work in Tonga.